Special Education Teacher

 Heartspring teachers are educational leaders

 As a special education teacher at Heartspring, you will be a leader in jumpstarting and molding our students’ success.
-Heartspring educators write students’ individualized education plans (IEPs) and work with a dedicated team of classroom paraprofessionals, therapists, and direct care staff to execute the plans.
+Heartspring educators write students’ individualized education plans (IEPs) and lead a dedicated team of classroom paraprofessionals while also collaborating with therapists, psychologists, speech-language pathologists and other professionals to execute the plans.
 As educational leaders, Heartspring teachers also form part of professional committees to assist the school with improvements and accreditations.

 Our teachers provide year-round instruction to children with low and high incidence disabilities (autism, sensory impairment, moderate to severe developmental, and behavioral challenges)– and we provide our teachers excellent professional and physical resources so that they can make a long-lasting positive impact in our students’ lives.